 The Role of the Skin Microbiome in Health and Disease

 The diversity of microbial species on the human skin is daunting, and a few hundred species have been identified on it.
 It is estimated that the human body is composed of 10% of human cells and 90% of bacteria.
 Human skin cells are outnumbered 33 to 1.
-To discuss the interaction between the human skin and the bacterial environment surrounding it, Richard L. Gallo, MD, PhD, Professor of Medicine and Pediatrics, and Chief of the Division of Dermatology at the University of California, San Diego, gave a talk at the American Academy of Allergy, Asthma and Immunology’s 2015 annual conference in Houston, TX.
+To discuss the interaction between the human skin and the bacterial environment surrounding it, Richard L. Gallo, MD, PhD, Professor of Medicine and Pediatrics, and Chief of the Department of Dermatology at the University of California, San Diego, gave a talk at the American Academy of Allergy, Asthma and Immunology’s 2015 annual conference in Houston, TX.

 UC San Diego School of Medicine Named One of Nation's Top